egglessness/egglessness.github.io/_posts/abusing-facebook-prefetching/2018-12-14-abusing-facebook-prefetching.md

 I set up a simple server using `Flask`, in order to log full headers of each incoming request; then I created a new post on Facebook, sharing a rich link to my server.

-Then, I logged in using a secondary Facebook account on my iPhone, and as soon as the news feed was loaded and the shared post became visible, without even touching anything, my server log started to talk very eloquently:
+Then, I logged in using a secondary Facebook account on my iPhone and,ì as soon as the news feed was loaded and the shared post became visible, without even touching anything, my server log started to talk very eloquently:

 ```
 Referer: http://m.facebook.com